OmarJaber/Simple-Face-Recognition/README.md

    - The application will start the camera and display a verification window.
    - It will detect your face and display the recognized username if it matches any collected model.

-3. **Close the Verification Window**
-   - Close the verification window when you are finished.

-Enjoy using the **Simple Face Recognition** application! 😊